Pam the Bird: Possible identity and criminal cases

 In January 2024, Victoria Police began an investigation into Pam the Bird, led by Senior Constable Scott Nicholls.
-A year later, on 30 January 2025, police arrested Jack Gibson-Burrell, a 21-year-old Yarraville resident who they allege is Pam the Bird's sole creator.
-Matthew Raoul White, a 39-year-old alleged accomplice, was also arrested, with police alleging he is behind the 'Srock' tag often seen alongside Pam the Bird.
-The year-long investigation found evidence that people had been making suspicious visits to Gibson-Burrell's home over a period of months.
-CCTV footage of the Novotel break-in added to police suspicions regarding Gibson-Burrell as the sole graffiti tagger.
+The year-long investigation found evidence that people had been making suspicious visits to the arrested individual's home over a period of months.
+CCTV footage of the Novotel break-in added to police suspicions regarding them as the sole graffiti tagger.

-Gibson-Burrell was charged with 50 offences including criminal damage and shop theft, and a subsequent charge of intentionally causing injury was added following allegations Gibson-Burrell stabbed a man using a kitchen knife in 2024.
-Police also sought government assistance with organising a Federal Bureau of Investigation search warrant of Instagram with the goal of identifying Gibson-Burrell as the owner of @goodbirdart.
-White, the owner of the graffiti paint shop Bodega, located in the suburb of Abbotsford, was charged with a total of 17 offences, including criminal damage.
-Furthermore, White also had an extensive criminal record for incidents regarding criminal damage and trespass, which was described as an 'international' graffiti spree where several train carriages in San Francisco, New York and Perth were tagged.
+The arrestee was charged with 50 offences, including criminal damage and shop theft, and a subsequent charge of intentionally causing injury was added following allegations of stabbing a man using a kitchen knife in 2024.
+Police also sought government assistance with organising a Federal Bureau of Investigation search warrant of Instagram with the goal of identifying them as the owner of @goodbirdart.

-On 25 February 2025, Gibson-Burrell attended Melbourne Magistrates' Court with the goal of being released on bail, having previously been on bail in 2023.
-His bail application was approved on 27 February 2025, with conditions including a requirement to live with his grandmother in East Geelong, abiding by a night-time curfew, not being in possession of equipment related to graffiti or abseiling, and an AU$30,000 surety paid by friend Finlay Dale.
+On 25 February 2025, the alleged creator of Pam the Bird attended Melbourne Magistrates' Court with the goal of being released on bail, having previously been on bail in 2023.
+Their bail application was approved on 27 February 2025, with conditions including a requirement to live with their grandmother in East Geelong, abiding by a night-time curfew, not being in possession of equipment related to graffiti or abseiling, and an A$30,000 surety paid by a friend.

 Public reception

-The Lord Mayor of the City of Melbourne, Nicholas Reece, has condemned Pam the Bird, remarking he "ain't no Banksy" and sending a warning to all potential taggers that they will be held responsible for their work.
+The Lord Mayor of the City of Melbourne, Nicholas Reece, has condemned Gibson-Burrell, remarking he "ain't no Banksy" and sending a warning to all potential taggers that they will be held responsible for their work.

-Much of the public's response to Pam has been positive, with the @goodbirdart Instagram account gaining upwards of 79,000 followers.
-One popular Melbourne commentator said "Despite the efforts of the Melbourne City Council, the police, the courts ...
-Pam the Bird’s popularity continues to soar".

-In the month following Gibson-Burrell's arrest, an online petition calling for preserving "Pam's Iconic Bird Art" gained over 1,000 signatures.
+The @goodbirdart Instagram account had more than 79,000 followers as of January 2025.
+The account's popularity was noted in media coverage following enforcement action by the Melbourne City Council, police and the courts.